zahanm/abtest-learn/README.md

 ## Analysis

+Take a look at the demographics of the population.
+Age, gender distributions.
+How active they are, i.e. how often do they come take actions?

-First, we have to figure out who actually saw each group treatment.
+We have to figure out who actually saw each group treatment.

 Number of conversion events per person, per exposure